cranci1/cranci-Astro/README.md

 # cranci-Astro
 > hosted on cranci.tech

-Its a simple portofolio website made using Asto and Tailwind css, minimalist full black/gray scale.
+This is a simple portfolio website made using Astro and Tailwind CSS, with a minimalist full black/grayscale design.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/cranci1/cranci.xyz-Astro)